ethereum/RIPs/assets/rip-7755/Inbox.md

     /// @notice This error is thrown when an account attempts to submit a cross chain call that has already been fulfilled error CallAlreadyFulfilled();

+    /// @notice This error is thrown if a fulfiller submits a `msg.value` greater than the total value needed for all the calls
+    /// @param expected The total value needed for all the calls
+    /// @param actual The received `msg.value`
+    error InvalidValue(uint256 expected, uint256 actual);

     /// @notice This error is thrown when the first element in the `extraData` array is less than 20 bytes error InvalidPrecheckData();

+    /// @notice Returns the stored fulfillment info for a passed in call hash
+    ///
+    /// @param requestHash A keccak256 hash of a CrossChainRequest
+    ///
+    /// @return _ Fulfillment info stored for the call hash function getFulfillmentInfo(bytes32 requestHash) external view returns (FulfillmentInfo memory) {
+        return _getFulfillmentInfo(requestHash);
+    }

     /// @notice A fulfillment entrypoint for RIP7755 cross chain calls.
     ///